 Please give prompt notice of any cancellation of booked dining places at Formal dinners.
-This should be done by using the on-line dinner booking system (http://www.st-edmunds.cam.ac.uk/dbs/), up until the system closes, as specified at the time of booking.
-Last minute cancellations can cause severe difficulties.
+This should be done by using the online DBS up until the system closes, as specified at the time of booking.
+Last minute cancellations are not permitted.

 Full charges will be levied for all cancellations made after the list closes unless the place can be reallocated to someone on the 'stand by' list at the discretion of the Fellows' Stewards.
-Those enquiring about the availability of cancelled places should email the Fellows' Stewards (fellows.steward@st-edmunds.cam.ac.uk).
+Those enquiring about the availability of cancelled places should email the Fellows' Stewards fellows.steward@st-edmunds.cam.ac.uk.